akshaygithub07/Data-extracter/README.md

-These are the python codes I built as part of my internship working on the Data Engineering part of an LLM building startup
+These are the python codes I built as part of my internship working on the Data Engineering part of an LLM building startup.
+These codes are tailored especially for the type of files we were working on and the data we needed to extract.